The Immaculate Conception

 In 1854 Pope Pius IX affirmed the doctrine of the Immaculate Conception.
 He wrote, in part, "We declare, pronounce and define, that the doctrine which holds that the most blessed Virgin Mary, at the first instant of her conception, was preserved immune from all stain of sin, by a singular grace and privilege of the omnipotent God, in view of the merits of Jesus Christ " (Ineffabilis Deus).

 The doctrine of the Immaculate Conception is consistent with the teachings of Scripture.
-In fact it is foretold in Genesis 3:15 where God says to Satan, "I will put enmity between you and the woman, and between your seed and her seed.
+In fact it is alluded to in Genesis 3:15 where God says to Satan, "I will put enmity between you and the woman, and between your seed and her seed.
 He shall bruise your head, and you shall bruise His heal."
 The seed of the woman is Jesus; so the woman is Mary.
 The seed of Satan is sin.
-If the enmity between Mary and Satan were not the same as the enmity between Jesus and sin they would not have been included in the same sentence.
-The word enmity appears only once and it is applied to both situations.
+Note that the word enmity appears only once and it is applied to both situations.
 If there is a complete enmity between Christ and sin there must be a complete enmity between Mary and Satan.
 If Mary were to sin she would be cooperating to some degree with Satan and there would be no complete enmity.

 Some claim that the woman is Eve or the nation of Israel.
 Eve does not qualify because she was a sinner.
 Likewise it couldn't be the nation of Israel, as the Israelites were at times famous for their rebellion against God.
 There are others who identify the woman as the Church.
 This would seem to be the most unlikely choice as Jesus is the seed of the woman.
 This means that the woman came first.
 Clearly Jesus came before the Church as He was the one who established it.